Upcoming Webinars

 The online ads your leads see won't prescribe a specific Bible study, but rather, promote a theme.
 (You may end up offering a variety of Bible studies throughout the year.)
 Check the offer details within each lead's profile in InterestTracker to see the theme of the ad that they responded to.

-Considering the theme of each ad someone responds to allows you to choose the Bible study that best represents your church and also directly speaks to their interest, which will encourage continued connection.
+Considering the theme of each ad someone responds to allows you to choose the Bible study that best represents your church and also directly speaks to their spiritual interest, which will encourage a positive response at your initial meeting and continued connection.

 Because we are constantly testing and adjusting our Bible study ads for improvement, these are not the only ads we will use for your campaign.
 These do, however, represent the ad themes we've seen work best.